ysmood/junit/doc/readme.jst.md

 Install junit globally: `npm i -g junit`.

-For example, created a file `test/fib-test.js`, it should export a function which will return an array of tests:
+For example, created a file `test/fib-test.js`, it should export a function which will return an array of tests, such as:

 ```js
 export default (it) => [